tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/1-pure-functions.md

 How concrete or general we are in defining our input types is entirely up to us.
 Each comes with benefits and trade offs we will explore in chapters to come.

-### Intermission

-By now the opaque window of the developer room has cleared up.
-You get up, lacking the coffee to motivate yourself to continue.
-In passing, you hear Jim muttering curses under his breath.
-Barbara seems to hold on to her temples for dear life, staring in disbelief at the juniors code from past week, while said junior furiously researches ways to center divs.

-As you sit down again, armed with fresh coffee ready to directly inject it into your blood stream, your colleague Jim (who works on a similar part of the code)
-erupts: "Done.
-Pushed.
-Merged."

-You raise your eyebrows, concerned, as you pull in Jims changes.

 ### Procedural impurity and shared complexity